stepcode/stepcode.github.io/Building_STEPcode.md

 -   cmake \>= v2.8.7

--   As of v0.7, the following are no longer necessary:
+-   As of v0.7, the following are no longer used:
     -   bison
     -   flex

-For windows, the versions of flex and bison that are distributed in [msysgit](http://code.google.com/p/msysgit/) are known to work.
-Some flex versions newer than v2.5.35 do not work on windows.

 How to build
 ------------